The unsteady overtopping of barriers by gravity currents and dam-break flows: Summary and conclusions

-Our comparison to experimental data in \cref{sec:overtop_experiment} provided support for our theoretical model, but highlighted some outstanding questions from our investigation.
+Our comparison to experimental and simulation data in \cref{sec:overtop_experiment} provided support for our theoretical model, but highlighted some additional features that could be included in future models.
+Indeed, high quality datasets would be of very considerable value for future testing and refinement of the model.
 Firstly, it is believed that drag will slightly reduce the magnitude of overtopping in the range of parameters considered, and it is possible that in other regions of parameter space the magnitude of the effect could be larger; it remains to classify the effect of drag on the overtopping of both dam-break and lock-release flows.
 Secondly, we argued that the likely cause of the discrepancies in our comparison to experiment was the violation of the assumptions about length-scales made in the original derivation; how best to include higher order corrections in the model?
-Finally, for the case of a gravity current there is the possibility that entrainment of ambient, and also erosion/deposition of a particle load, may have an influence on and be influenced by the overtopping process.
-The fundamental theory developed here for the canonical, simplified problem forms a basis for these future research endeavours.
+Finally, for the case of a gravity current there is the possibility that entrainment of ambient, and the inertia of the upper layer, may have an influence on and be influenced by the overtopping process.
+The fundamental theory presented here for the canonical, simplified problem forms a basis for these future research endeavours.